luizpolli/compliance_audit/README.md

 Pre-requirements
  - Edit the commands.txt file already included in the git repository.
+ - Prefer use the command with "| include" to do an exact match or which gan give us only one line of answer
  - Access and reach to Cisco EPNM software.
  - EPNM REST API priviledges.